zarusz/Training_IoT/README.md

 ## 01_blink

 This is a traditional *Hello World* sample for the *ESP8266* board and *Arduino* framework.
+The sample turns on/off a LED using a GPIO pin.

+#### Objectives
+* Learn to use PlatformIO.
+* Understand the basic program structure.
+* Learn how to connect ESP8266 and how to flash it.
+* Learn how to use GPIO pins to drive a LED.

+#### Hardware

 First lets connect the hardware...

-#### Hardware

 ![alt text](01_blink_bb.png "Bread board for 01_blink sample")